This is the third post in my Airbnb series.

 - a licensee

-- A tenant actually owns the property* – subject to the rights of their landlord (which are probably considerably less than you think).
+- A tenant actually owns the property* – subject to the rights of their landlord (which are probably less than you think).

-- A licensee has permission to occupy the property and is therefore not a trespasser – meaning that the landlord’s rights are stronger
+- A licensee has permission to occupy the property and is, therefore not a trespasser – meaning that the landlord’s rights are stronger

-Whether you have a license or a tenancy is not something you can determine just by agreeing this with the tenant or putting it on the document they sign.
+Whether you have a license or a tenancy is not something you can determine just by agreeing this with the occupier or putting it on the document they sign.
 Or by the wording in the advertisement used to find the occupier.
 It depends on the circumstances of the letting.

 One of the most important cases in landlord & tenant law is Street v.
-Mountford in 1985 which said that where an occupier has ‘exclusive occupation’ of the property (including a let of a room) this cannot be a license.
+Mountford in 1985, which said that where an occupier has ‘exclusive occupation’ of the property (including a let of a room), this cannot be a license.
 I explain this in this post – which please read for more information on this point.

 So what will the occupation type be for YOUR Airbnb letting?